Hamad bin Abdullah Al Sharqi: Insurrection

 Hamad was headman of Fujairah town in 1879 when he led an insurrection in spring of that year against Sheikh Saqr bin Khalid Al Qasimi of Sharjah, who claimed suzerainty over the Gulf of Oman coast (known as Shamaliyah) and had placed a slave named Sarur in charge of Fujairah.
 This followed a prolonged period of contested ownership of areas of the coast between the Al Qasimi of Sharjah and Ras Al Khaimah and the Sultan of Muscat.

-The insurrection replaced Sarur and a delegation was sent to Sheikh Saqr but they were badly received, imprisoned and a force sent back against the insurrectionists, taking Fujairah Fort and forcing Hamad bin Abdullah into exile.
+The insurrection replaced Sarur and a delegation was sent to Sheikh Saqr but they were badly received, imprisoned and a force sent back against the insurrectionists, taking Fujairah Fort (garrisoning it with Baluchi mercenaries) and forcing Hamad bin Abdullah into exile in Muscat, where he lobbied the Sultan of Muscat, Turki Bin Said for support.
+Turki was advised by the British not to become involved, and reminded that Fujairah was recognised Al Qasimi territory and that in 1871 he had signed a document ceding the coast from Kalba to Sharjah (but with the exception of Khasab) to the Al Qasimi.
 At the end of that year or possibly early 1880, Hamad returned from his exile and led a fresh bid to proclaim the independence of Fujairah, this time forcing a rout of Fujairah Fort, with eight men among the defenders killed.

 The settlement of a peace was placed in front of the Ruler of Ras Al Khaimah to arbitrate and, in 1881, Hamad bin Abdullah signed a document confirming him as a dependent of Sharjah.
 It was the British viewpoint at the time that the 'complete independence of Fujairah ought not to be promoted'.
 However, Hamad was a troublesome subject and played both Sharjah and Ras Al Khaimah off against each other, as well as involving the Sultan in Muscat wherever he could.